-Eclectic and versatile UK-based composer for film, television, and media, Adriano Aponte grew up in Naples (Italy) and has been always fascinated by the craft of film scoring and its tradition.
-After his studies in piano and composition in Italy - where he also had the opportunity to study with acclaimed composer and conductor M° Franco Piersanti at the Philharmonic Academy of Rome - Adriano moved to the U.S. and then Spain to hone his musical skills.
-Awarded with the European Scholarship, Aponte studied Film Scoring and Conducting at Berklee College of Music in Boston and then received his Master's degree in Scoring for Film, Television, and Video Games - Summa Cum Laude - from Berklee Valencia Campus where he also worked as Music Technology Graduate Assistant.
-He is a recipient of the BFI x BAFTA Crew program from the year 2019 to 2021.
+Eclectic and versatile composer for film television, and media, Adriano Aponte grew up in Naples (Italy) and has been always fascinated by the craft of film scoring and its tradition.
+After his studies in piano and composition in Italy, where he also had the opportunity to study with acclaimed composer and conductor Franco Piersanti at the Philharmonic Academy of Rome, Adriano moved to the U.S. and then Spain to hone his musical skills.
+Awarded the European Scholarship, Aponte studied Film Scoring and Conducting at Berklee College of Music in Boston and then received his Master's degree in Scoring for Film, Television, and Video Games (Summa Cum Laude) from Berklee Valencia Campus where he also worked as Music Technology Graduate Assistant.
+He is a member of the BAFTA Connect and also an ACFM Member.

 Recent works include scoring the successful Rai primetime TV docu-series Nuovi Eroi (hosted by Veronica Pivetti), Rai primetime docu-TV-show Presa Diretta (hosted by Riccardo Iacona), and the Rai primetime factual-TV show Così è la vita (hosted by Francesca Fialdini).
 He wrote the soundtrack for the feature film The Truth (starring Francesco Montanari) available on Amazon Prime Video with the score recorded at Magyar Studio 22 in Budapest and performed by the Budapest Scoring Symphonic Orchestra, and Giffoni Film Festival and Nastri d'Argento winning docu-film Sad Letters (starring Leo Gullotta).